With inexpensive equipment, women can get a glimpse of their own cervix prior to the customary 2-year Pap smear.

 During childbirth, the tiny cervix opening, normally the size of a pinhead, can expand to 4 inches (10 cm).
 The relative seclusion optimizes its location for incubating unexpected problems.
 A gynecologist can tell if there are any cervical concerns as part of a regularly scheduled visit.

 Women regularly interact with private anatomy for personal hygiene.
 Yet, the average female would likely be disconcerted to see the variable appearances of the cervix throughout the month.
-An enterprising woman has built a website called Beautiful Cervix Project that depicts a gallery of healthy and abnormal cervixes uploaded by visitors following her instructions for self-examination and photography.
+An enterprising woman has built a website called Beautiful Cervix Project depicts a gallery of healthy and abnormal cervixes uploaded by visitors following her instructions for self-examination and photography.

-Beautiful Cervix Project sells a kit, that includes a plastic duckbill speculum, lubricant, flashlight, mirror and instructions.
-(Effective, though lessor quality, gynecological tools.
+Beautiful Cervix Project sells a kit, that includes a plastic duckbill speculum, lubricant, flashlight, mirror, and instructions.
+(Effective, though lesser quality, gynecological tools.
 With some shopping, professional equipment can be found online for similar prices.)
 The kit allows ladies to perform a personal colposcopy.
 You can view, optionally photograph (with assistance), and if desired, email pictures for the gallery.
 Follow instructions carefully and make certain any object inserted into your body is properly sanitized.

 Personal Cervical Cancer Detection